return to main index

 The embedded links should give you a sense of the depth and scope of this work...

-Above all, it is an ongoing communication between its stories and its audience or participants.
-A collection of digital objects is given meaning, not just because they have historical significance, but because the story is still unfolding.
+Above all, The Flight of Ducks is an ongoing communication between its layered stories and its audience or participants.
+A collection of digital objects is given meaning, not just because they have historical significance, but because elements of the story are still unfolding.

 See also: